Triangular Ring Resonator: Direct measurement of the parity-odd parameters of the photon sector of SME: New test for QED in General Relativity

 which is very large and will be ruled out immediately.
-If quantum gravity induces the non-minimal coupling ($l_{_\text{SME}}\propto l_p$) then
+If quantum gravity induces LV than $l_{_\text{SME}}\propto l_p$ and around the Earth we have

 which is very small.
-QED has another scale.
-The Compton wavelength of electron.
-If a non-minimal couple is induced due to the mass of electron ($l_{_\text{SME}}\propto10^{-10} m$) then
+QED has another scale: the Compton wavelength of electron.
+If this scale plays a role than ($l_{_\text{SME}}\propto10^{-12} m$) and

-which is still very small. \eqref{c1} and \eqref{c2} implies that we do not have any theoretical motivation to observe non-minimal coupling at the precision we currently could achieve.
-However, by performing experiments we can provide, better and better empirical limits on the scale of a non-minimal coupling between gravity and QED.
-All the implemented experiments in laboratory, so far, have had the table of interferometry system rotated parallel to the earth surface.
-So they have not and are not measuring the possible dependency of $k_F$ to the space-time geometry.
+which is still very small. \eqref{c1} and \eqref{c2} imply that we do not have any theoretical motivation to search for $l_{_{SME}}$.
+We, however, can provide better and better empirical limits on the possible scale of SME by performing experiments.
+All the implemented experiments in laboratory have had the table of interferometry system rotated parallel to the earth surface.
+So they have not and are not measuring the possible dependency of $k_F$ perpendicular to the gravitational equipotential.
 It is interesting to design the table of interferometry system such that the table rotates perpendicular to the earth surface.
-Once this table is designed and constructed, a combination of the triangular resonator and Fabry-Perot resonator will compare the one-way velocity of light near the surface of the earth, in the directions of parallel to the surface and perpendicular to the surface of earth with the precision of about $3 \frac{nm}{s}$.
-This precision is not sufficient to address quantum gravity but it provides better limit on the scales where non-minimal coupling between gravity and QED has not been observed.
-In particular, this would improve the limit of ref. \cite{GPS} by about eight orders of magnitudes and implies that $l_{SME}<1 km$.
+Once this table is designed and constructed, a combination of the triangular resonator and Fabry-Perot resonator will constrain the light speed isotropy near the surface of the earth, in the directions of parallel to the surface and perpendicular to the surface, with the precision of about $3 \frac{nm}{s}$.
+This precision is not sufficient to address quantum gravity but it provides a better limit on the scales where break of the Lorentz symmetry may be observed.
+In particular it improves the limit of ref. \cite{GPS} on the parity-even parameters by about eight orders of magnitudes and implies that $l_{_{SME}}<1 km$.